hello-000/graylog-installer/README.md

 ### graylog-server-installer

+#### Network Configuration
-#### Network Configuration, has been deprecated, this must be done manually.
+    o   Has been deprecated, this must be done manually.
 #### Java JDK
     o   Installed with defaults.
 This is running as intended.
 #### MongoDB